bartdag/gitli/README.rst

 spending a day looking for that kind of lightweight issue tracker for private projects.

+The script does not attempt to prevent goofs and error messages can make children cry.

-Don't hesitate to create issues in the github bug tracker if you have a feature request or encounter a bug.
+Don't hesitate to create issues in the github bug tracker if you have a feature request or encounter a bug though.

 Installation